AderEinstein/Space-Conquest-Battleship2D/README.md

 Gifs - Title.

-Tweens - For fading in/out transitions and tweening the position for level announcements
+Tweens - For fading in/out transitions and tweening the position for level announcements.

 Timers - For attributing various durations to our powerup collection, (enemy) shooting ability and state transitions.